1966 San Diego Chargers season: Week 13: at Denver Broncos

 Duncan muffed a punt early in the game, with the Broncos recovering at the San Diego 4.
 From there the Charger defense was able to hold Denver to 2 yards and a short field goal.
 Later, a second Denver field goal attempt was blocked by Duncan.
-Hadl was intercepted soon afterwards, and the Broncos reached San Diego's 35 yard line before being stopped by Beauchamp's interception.
+Hadl was intercepted soon afterwards, and the Broncos reached San Diego's 35-yard line before being stopped by Beauchamp's interception.
 Denver went for it on 4th and inches at the San Diego 19 on their next drive, but running back Mike Kellogg fumbled and they lost 10 yards.
 Alworth's 47-yard catch gave the Chargers their best scoring chance of the first half, but Van Raaphorst was wide right from 21 yards.
 The half ended with Beauchamp intercepting a long pass at his own 2, and Denver 3–0 ahead.

 Don Estes recovered a fumble on the opening kickoff of the second half, setting the Chargers up at the Denver 24 and leading to a field goal; the Broncos restored their three-point lead with a Gary Kroner field goal on the next drive.
 Kroner had a 44-yard attempt later in the 3rd quarter, which was blocked by Gross and returned 16 yards to his own 43 by Whitehead.
 Lowe threw a 25-yard pass to MacKinnon on the next play, and the Chargers ended the quarter facing a 3rd and 15 on the Denver 27.
 Hadl hit a leaping Alworth at the Denver 2, and he progressed into the end zone for the Chargers' lone lead of the day.
 The Broncos reached a 4th and 3 at the San Diego 36 from where Gross batted away a 4th-down pass and the Chargers took over on downs.
-They drove to the Denver 14, from where Van Raaphorst's 22-yard kick was blocked and run back for a touchdown by John Bramlett.
+They drove to the Denver 14, but Van Raaphorst's 22-yard kick was blocked and run back for a touchdown by John Bramlett.
 San Diego reached Denver's 44 on the next possession, but Hadl's 4th-down pass was broken up, and Wendell Hayes broke away for a touchdown on the next play.
 Alworth caught 4 passes for 33 yards and a touchdown in the Chargers' quick response, but Denver recovered an onside kick to secure the win.

 This defeat enabled the Chiefs to clinch the AFL West, ending the Chargers' three-year run as division champions.
 Tensi was the starting quarterback for the Chargers, but was pulled for Hadl after completing 1 pass for 7 yards from 2 official attempts (he had two further incompletions wiped out by penalties).
 Lowe had 25 passing yards, 66 rushing yards and 25 receiving yards.